SOPRAFS20Group19/SOPRA_FS20_Group19_Client/README.md

 Client:
 - React: Used to design the User Interface with JavaScript
+- Heroku: Used to build, run and deploy the application

 Server:
 - SpringBoot: Used to build the REST service with Spring